Day Pitney's Private Companies practice group renders services to closely held and family businesses. These services include:

 Mergers and acquisitions involving private companies are a major part of the Private Companies practice.
 We represent sellers of private companies to strategic buyers, often public companies seeking to expand through acquisitions, and to financial buyers such as private equity firms.
 Key issues for the seller of a private company will include preserving the purchase price (earnout protections, limits on indemnification obligations, security for deferred payments), determining the seller's ongoing duties (employment and consulting agreements, noncompetition and nonsolicitation agreements) and tax structuring.
 Some sellers focus on ongoing benefits for the employees who helped build the business.

 Taking a company public is often the dream of an entrepreneur.
-Our securities lawyers understand the complex web of federal and state regulations that impact initial public offerings.
+Our securities lawyers understand the complex web of federal and state regulations that impact initial public offerings (IPOs).
 We can help position a company to move quickly if the market favors an IPO.
-We also have experience with foreign markets, such as London’s AIM.
+We also have experience with foreign markets, such as London's AIM.

 For clients who wish to transfer ownership to the next generation, we regularly advise privately held businesses on succession planning.
-This is a key part of estate planning that focuses on maximizing economic and intrinsic value for all generations, including developing tax-efficient strategies for transferring ownership, recognizing competing interests among family members, assessing the advantages and disadvantages of sale vs. retention, minimizing the impact of a transition on key nonfamily-member employees, and most important, assuring harmonious long-term family relationships.
+This is a key part of estate planning that focuses on maximizing economic and intrinsic value for all generations, including developing tax-efficient strategies for transferring ownership, recognizing competing interests among family members, assessing the advantages and disadvantages of sale vs. retention, minimizing the impact of a transition on key nonfamily-member employees, and most important, ensuring harmonious long-term family relationships.
 Other goals include minimizing income, capital gains and estate taxes, and satisfying both personal and charitable goals through the use of a variety of charitable entities, including split-interest trusts and private foundations.

 Day Pitney's Compliance Officer Services (CO Services) provides hands-on, practical and trusted compliance advice to the business community.
 Day Pitney Compliance Officers serve in compliance positions in a variety of industries and are backed by the broad legal capabilities of Day Pitney.